L1 (protein): Gene

 The human L1CAM gene is found in X chromosome regions that are implicated in different neuromuscular diseases, and near the one associated with mental retardation.
-L1CAM gene is located in the long arm of X chromosome in Xq28 position.
+The L1CAM gene is located in the long arm of X chromosome in Xq28 position.

 Structure

 The L1 cell adhesion molecule (L1CAM) is a cell surface glycoprotein found in humans (and other forms of life as mice, for example) which has a 1253 amino acid protein sequence.
 The extracellular portion is formed of six immunoglobulin domains followed by five fibronectin type III domains which are connected to a small intracellular domain by a transmembrane helix.
 The human protein is very similar to the one that is found in mice (they are 92% identical at amino acid level, this enabling the scientists to study its structure.
 There are other CAM proteins like Ng-CAM (found in chicken) which has lower similarities to the human one (they are 40% identical at the amino acid level).
 The comparative of the sequences from human, mouse, chick and Drosophila and its good conservation, indicates that the L1 immunoglobulin domain 2 and fibronectin type III domain 2 probably are functionally important.